oa-wfms/oa-wfms-demo/README.md

 1) For each journal a default card is created in the inbox list
 2) A card is created in the inbox list for each future issue (published issues are not synchronized)
-3) Section names are retrieved from each issue (the API does not provide an endpoint to directly fetch section information).
-If section information is found the title will be displayed on the respective cards, if not "Section #XX" will be used as default fallback.
+3) Section names are retrieved from issue data, as the API does not provide an endpoint to directly fetch section information.
+If section information is found the title will be displayed on the respective cards, if not the text provided in the `.env` variable `DEFAULT_SECTION_NAME` will be used.

+***Important***: OJS only provides section information with published issues.
+To be able to see valid section labels in Wekan a published issue must exists that uses the respectve section.

 4) A card is created for each submission and assigned to the lists as defined in `.env`
 5) Submission cards are linked to issue cards if an issue ID exists.
 Otherwise they are linked to the default journal card.
   "ATTENTION: As of today, 26.10.2025 OJS reports issue IDs for all existing submissions.
 That is why they are falsely linked to the only exiting future issue.
 This behaviour is still under investigation."